Amalan-ConStat/R-fitODBOD/README.md

 # [1] 1.696035
 ```

-The variance of observed frequencies and the variance of fitted
+The variance of observed frequencies and the variance of fitting
-frequencies are \(6.253788\) and \(1.696035\) respectively, which
+frequencies are 6.253788 and 1.696035 respectively, which indicates
-indicates Over-dispersion.
+Over-dispersion.

 ### Step 3 and 4

 Since the Over-dispersion exists in the data now it is necessary to fit
 the Binomial Mixture distributions Triangular Binomial, Beta-Binomial,
 Kumaraswamy Binomial, Gamma Binomial, Grassia II Binomial, GHGBB and
-McGBB using the package, and select the best-fitted distribution using
+McGBB using the package, and select the best-fitting distribution using
 Negative Log likelihood value, p-value and by comparing observed and
 expected frequencies.
 Modelling these distributions are given in the
 next sub-sections.

 #### a) Triangular Binomial distribution.

+Maximizing the log likelihood value or in our case minimizing the
+negative log likelihood is used in the `EstMLExxx` functions.
+The
-The estimation of the mode parameter \(c\) can be done by using the
+estimation of the `mode` parameter can be done by using the
 `EstMLETriBin` function, and then the estimated value has to be applied
 to `fitTriBin` function to check whether the data fit the Triangular
 Binomial distribution.